dawsh2/mmbt/src/strategies/README.md

 #### WeightedStrategy

-Strategy that combines signals from multiple rules using weights.
+Strategy that combines signals from multiple components using weights.

 **Constructor Parameters:**
-- `rules` (list): List of rule objects
+- `components` (list): List of signal-generating components (rules, strategies, etc.)
-- `weights` (numpy.ndarray, optional): List of weights for each rule (default: equal weights)
+- `weights` (numpy.ndarray, optional): List of weights for each component (default: equal weights)
 - `buy_threshold` (float, optional): Threshold above which to generate a buy signal (default: 0.5)
 - `sell_threshold` (float, optional): Threshold below which to generate a sell signal (default: -0.5)
 - `name` (str, optional): Strategy name